 - Design and content packaging: how your content will be presented to your clients

 - Promotion plan: what you'll do to make your content more visible

 It’s important to promote your content through the appropriate channel so your team can reach your target audience in the most effective way possible.
 Your marketing team may be responsible for promoting content by pitching stories to industry influencers, posting it on your business’ website, promoting on social media, and more.

 Your sales and marketing teams will need to collaborate and brainstorm in order to develop objectives for each piece of content.
 Begin by asking the sales team to bring questions they typically hear from their leads or where there's a gap of information, while the marketing specialists can provide topics they’ve encountered through relevant conversations on social media, for example.

 The truth is, there’s no cookie-cutter method for developing content or what a piece of content should look like.
-It all depends on the industry, promotion channel, timing and frequency by which it’s being delivered.
+It all depends on the industry, promotion channel,

 Advice from Mark

 "When my clients discover a problem - which could be misinforming their customers or losing sales leads - a strong piece of content will enable conversations in an attempt to reach a solution to the problem at hand.
 If the content is easily digestible and delivered through the appropriate channel, it can be successful in finding a solution.
 In my opinion, an effective piece of content consists of the essential who, what, where, when, why information."

 Combining content for your sales and marketing teams

 During workshops or training sessions with clients, we advise leveraging content for sales and marketing through a content library.
 This library can serve as a place for marketing to store case studies, white boards, infographics or whatever content they’ve developed for the sales team to pass along to clients.
 Your sales team can contribute to the library by storing examples of effective content they’ve seen online, for example.
 A few simple elements to begin your content library are: